polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 The above three USPs provides an extremely flexible application abstraction layer, on top of the .Net Framework/CLR or C#, allowing for you to create web apps much faster than what you'd achieve using conventional techniques.
-Phosphorus Five is particularly well suited for _"enterprise types of web apps"_, managing data, using web forms and similar tyopes of techniques - And probably not that well suited for apps that are intended to be massively scalable, such as social media platforms, required to responding to millions of web requests every day.
+Phosphorus Five is particularly well suited for _"enterprise types of web apps"_, managing data, using web forms and similar types of techniques - And probably not that well suited for apps that are intended to be massively scalable, such as social media platforms, required to responding to millions of web requests every day.

 Phosphorus Five contains a whole range of apps, which we refer to as the _"GaiaSoul Suite"_, that allows you